-Sometimes, your firewood won’t light no matter what you do.
-There’s no doubt that struggling to start a fire can be frustrating.
-The odd spark might trick you into thinking you’re getting somewhere, and inclement weather is out of your hands.
-From sooty workspaces to wet materials, a single culprit might be difficult to find.
-If you’re having trouble now, or if you want to avoid trouble in the future, we recommend the following tips for starting and maintaining the brightest fires.
+Sometimes, your firewood won’t light, no matter what you do… and that can be frustrating.
+A single culprit, from sooty workspaces to wet materials, might be challenging to find.
+If you’re having trouble now or want to avoid trouble in the future, we recommend the following tips for starting and maintaining the brightest fires.

 Are You Using the Best Firewood?

 A great fire starts with the best materials.
 You won’t get very far without the driest and densest wood.
-Here, we’ll share what the best option is, but we’ll also tell you how other options fare.
+Here, we’ll share the best option, but we’ll also tell you how other options fare.

 Why Does Some Firewood Not Burn?

 The densest wood yields the longest and hottest fires.
-The easiest and most effective way to discern a wood’s density is to find out whether it’s a hardwood or a softwood.
-Softwoods, like pine, cedar and spruce, are exactly that — soft.
+The easiest and most effective way to discern a wood’s density is to determine whether it’s a hardwood or a softwood.
+Softwoods, like pine, cedar and spruce, are precisely that — soft.
 Fires they yield don’t burn brightly or last long.
 Firewood won’t stay lit if it’s made from softwood.
-Hardwoods include oak, birch, beech and maple, all of which are dense enough to keep uncannily hot fires going for many hours.
+Hardwoods include oak, birch, beech and maple, all dense enough to keep uncannily hot fires going for many hours.
 Oak is the densest of the hardwoods, generating the most heat for the longest time.
 We often recommend it to people who use fire as a primary heat source.

 Why Firewood Won’t Burn, Even If It’s Hardwood

 Good firewood is dry firewood.
-The same goes for tinder and kindling, but there’s plenty of that outside.
 Removing moisture from hulking logs of firewood is a different story.
-If you’re looking for firewood, hardwoods are a great place to start, but don’t get too excited if you see one in your backyard because fresh wood (a.k.a. green wood) is often too moist for anyone other than a t.v. survivalist to start a fire with it.
+If you’re looking for firewood, hardwoods are a great place to start but don’t get too excited if you see one in your backyard because fresh wood (a.k.a. green wood) is often too moist for anyone other than a TV survivalist to start a fire with it.

 Many major retailers season their firewood before selling it.
-Seasoning firewood means storing it in a dry, well-ventilated area for six months, give-or-take.
-As much moisture as seasoning removes, the process also decreases density by giving the wood time to decompose.
+Seasoning firewood means storing it in a dry, well-ventilated area for six months, give or take.
+As much moisture as seasoning removes, the process also decreases density by providing the wood time to decompose.
 After all, it’s dead.
 Somebody chopped it with an axe.
 Nobody lives through that.

-Kiln-drying is much more effective.
-We keep our firewood in hot kilns for about two days, after which the wood is much drier than it would be if someone had seasoned it, and it hasn’t had nearly as much time to decompose.
+Kiln drying is much more effective.
+We keep our firewood in hot kilns for about two days, after which the wood is much drier than if someone had seasoned it, and it hasn’t had nearly as much time to decompose.
 Accordingly, kiln-dried hardwood is the best firewood.
-You’re free to use seasoned wood and fresh wood, but realize that seasoned wood won’t work as well and fresh wood might not catch at all.

 Store Carefully

-There are a few important things to remember about where you store your firewood.
-To minimize moisture, stack your firewood above ground, and keep enough space among individual logs for ventilation.
-If you store your firewood outside, be sure to shelter it from the elements with a tarp or shed.
+There are a few essential things to remember about where you store your firewood.
+To minimize moisture, stack your firewood above ground and keep enough space among individual logs for ventilation.
+If you store your firewood outside, shelter it from the elements with a tarp or shed.
 Not only does moisture reduce flammability, but it can also invite mold that’ll eat away at your wood’s density.
-Otherwise, when you bring stored firewood indoors, give it some time to warm up before trying to light it.
+Otherwise, when you bring stored firewood indoors, give it time to warm up before trying to light it.

 Are You Arranging Wood Effectively?